mayerrobert/jmurmel/mlib.md

 `member` searches list for `item` or for a top-level element that satisfies the `test`.

-`test` if given must be a function that takes to arguments.
+`test` if given must be a function that takes two arguments.
 If `test` was omitted or `nil` then `eql` will be used.

 Example usage: